Updated 28/06/2025

 • Installers must be accredited battery installers through Solar Accreditation Australia (SAA).

-• The minimum usable battery capacity is 5 kWh.
+• The minimum nominal battery capacity is 5 kWh.

 • The maximum usable capacity is 50 kWh – but you can install systems up to 100 kWh and still receive the rebate for a 50kWh system.